anthemion-org/ogle-web/README.md

 Even _talking_ about these objects is easier when you can summarize them with class names.
 This is true whether you’re writing comments or discussing with collaborators.

+Classes — and more specifically, prototypal inheritance — also provide efficient support for method APIs, because they allow a single set of method instances to be shared throughout the class.
+Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
+Even `bind` creates a new function instance, one that wraps the function from which it was called.
+This could waste a lot of memory.
+It is also very slow.
+This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search:

+- Defining the API within the Pt2 object literal in `uNew` caused the ‘SearchBoard uExec: Speed’ test to run 33% longer;

+- Using `bind` to attach the API after the object is defined caused the test to run 38% longer;

+- Converting `uNew` to a closure-producing factory caused the test to run 40% longer.

+There are only five methods in the Pt2 API, so these results are not encouraging.

-Class declarations neatly package your data, the methods that operate on that data, and the documentation for both.
+Classes provide efficient support for methods.
+They also neatly package your data, the methods that operate on that data, and the documentation for both.

-[todo] Private slots

 #### Method advantages

-Fancy objects

-Classes (and more specifically, prototypal inheritance) also provide efficient support for methods.
-While it _is_ possible to attach methods to any object, it would be wasteful to associate a large API with many plain object instances, as the method properties would be duplicated in every instance.

-Methods provide a concise and expressive way to manipulate objects.
+Why should we care about methods?
+Because they provide a concise and expressive way to manipulate objects.
 Let’s make basic use of two APIs, one that works with plain objects:

 ```
 import tArr2 from "Arr2Class.js";